Sunday, June 20th. There is no registration fee, but registration is required (found at the link above).

-You’ll be able to view our Sunday services LIVE streamed on Facebook at http://www.facebook.com/WardenChurch.
+You’re able to view our Sunday services LIVE streamed on Facebook at facebook.com/WardenChurch.
+We go LIVE Sunday mornings at 11:00am, and Wednesday evenings at 6:00pm (except the second Wednesday).

 Here is our most recent Sunday worship service.
 It was live-streamed, and then enhanced with hymn lyrics and scriptures.